Affair and Infidelity

 Begin Affair Recovery Counseling in Cincinnati, OH

 If your relationship has been rocked by infidelity, don’t want to talk to a couples therapist, especially during the crisis period.
 Our team of relationship therapists is here to help you and your partner decide what the next steps in your relationship should be.
-To begin counseling in Cincinnati, OH, online therapy in Ohio, or online therapy in Kentucky, follow these steps:
+To begin counseling in Cincinnati, OH, Counseling in Ft.
+Mitchell, KY, online therapy in Ohio, online therapy in Kentucky, or online therapy in Indiana follow these steps:

 Other Services Offered at Emma Schmidt and Associates:

 The therapists at Emma Schmidt and Associates, a Cincinnati based therapy office, are skilled relationship and sex therapists.
 However, that’s not the only mental health service they offer.
 Our therapists treat general mental health and relationship concerns.
 We treat many different sexual concerns including sexual pain and erectile dysfunction, and mismatched libido.
 We also offer anxiety treatment, depression treatment, trauma and PTSD treatment, sexual trauma treatment, and relationship and couples therapy.
 In addition to online therapy in Ohio, our therapists provide online therapy in Kentucky. online therapy in Indiana, and in person therapy at our Ft.
 Mitchell, Kentucky office and our Cincinnati office.
 Contact our office to learn more about our workshops or FAQ for the many ways our team of skilled clinicians can help you thrive.